LeighAkin/Blog/_posts/2017-04-21-censorship.md

 * Suspensions without reasons, being left in the dark as to why exactly the account was suspended.
 * Phone number blocking.
 Twitter has banned phone numbers from making accounts.
 * Biased reporting.
 Racism is allowed at levels, and even fully against one race but not others, and especially not against affluent minorities in the United States.

+This of course is not the intention of the creators, it is the monster that is created from paranoid investors and their advisors.
+Not to mention pressure from groups like the **ADL**, **SPLC**, **CAIR** and their legal teams.
+Twitter would buckle eventually.